 2. Go to http://MindsetAnswerMan.com/notify

 3. Click “view in app” and then Subscribe to the “Cliff on Clubhouse” channel.

-Once subscribed, you'll receive all of the notifications that I personally create to announce what I'm up to on Clubhouse on any given day.
+Once subscribed, you'll receive all of the notifications that I personally create to announce what I'm up to on Clubhouse.

 Hope to potentially connect with you there.